schemadesign/schema_cms/README.md

 Frontend is running on `localhost:3000`

-# Local set-up and usage notes

-## Important notes

-*Before you run the app locally:*
- 1. make sure that you have the `local.env` file updated
- 2. check if you have any running containers using the same ports as Schema CMS components, if yes please stop/kill those;
-you can check running containers using a `docker ps` command and stop/kill selected container using `docker stop/kill CONTAINER ID`
- 3. if you want to keep uploaded datasource files and use them after restarting a computer or killing the docker container, before you use `docker-compose up`, you have to uncomment the line `- "localstack_data:/tmp/localstack/data"` (line 30) in the` docker-compose.yml` file.
-Now all data source files, block images etc. will be saved to disk.
-> Note that in this case starting backend may take a little more time because all files must be indexed again.

 ## Inviting user to Schema CMS localy

 1. In a new browser tab go to `http://localhost:1080/`
 2. In a second tab open `http://localhost:8000/admin/` and login as a root user, you can set a root password in the `local.env`, changing value of `DJANGO_ROOT_PASSWORD` but the default password is set to `root12345`
-3. Now go to a `Users` tab and click the `INVITE USER` button, fill all required fields and `SAVE`
+3. Now go to a `Users` tab and click the `INVITE USER` button, fill all required fields and `SAVE`.

-> NOTE: you can use dummy email if you want because locally we don't send any emails
+    > NOTE: You can use dummy email if you want because locally we don't send any emails.
 4. Go to a tab from step 1.
 You should see an invitation email with a password change link.
 Click it and set the password.
-5. After the password is set you can go to the `http://localhost:3000` and login using invited user credentials
+5. After the password is set you can go to the `http://localhost:3000` and login using invited user credentials.

-> NOTE: you won't be able to login to app if you don't set password
+    > NOTE: You won't be able to login to app if you don't set password.

+    > NOTE: If Gmail email address was used you can log-in to app using `Sign in with Google` option.

 ## Changing user role